Water-Efficient Landscape Gardens

-The Water Efficient Landscape (WEL) demonstration gardens show that beautiful gardens can thrive in the Sacramento Valley on low amounts of supplemental summer water.
+The Water-Efficient Landscape (WEL) demonstration gardens show that beautiful gardens can thrive in the Sacramento Valley on low amounts of supplemental summer water.
+Our newest WEL garden is the Ultra Water-Efficient Landscape (Ultra WEL).

-The WEL is composed of five garden areas designed to offer a variety of landscaping options.
-Here are some pictures and descriptions of the areas.
-Signs within the garden show their locations, and most plants are labeled with markers denoting both common and botanical names.
-Click the links to see the WEL Garden plant list (PDF 106kb), and the California Native Garden plant list (PDF 120kb).
+The WEL is composed of six garden areas designed to offer a variety of landscaping options.
+Most plants are labeled with markers denoting both common and botanical names.
+Here are lists of plants at the Fair Oaks Horticulture Center (PDFs will open in a new window):

 - use of compost to improve soil structure and fertility